dss-extensions/dss-extensions/python_apis.md

 ## DSS Extensions: future?

 We can expect a unified and extended API in 2023.
 The new features will be available to both DSS-Python and OpenDSSDirect.py.
 More details to come closer the release.
+A preview of new features is available at https://dss-extensions.org/dss_python/obj.html

 ## General performance tips